Getting Around

 Experience art from Ancient Egyptian to Contemporary at The Museum of Fine Arts or The Isabella Stewart Gardner Museum.

-Children's Museum.
+Kids will enjoy exhibits focused on arts, culture and science at The Children's Museum.
 And the Museum of Science offers hands-on exhibits, laser shows and IMAX films that are fun for all ages.

 Shopping & Dining